amitf1/amitf1.github.io/_posts/2020-07-02-Bird-Species-Image-Classification.md

 ### Training
 We combined the following callbacks:
-* Reduce learning rate on Plateau, as our learning rate schedualer reduces the learning rate by factor of 0.5 when no improvement is made in the validation loss for 2 epochs.
+* Reduce learning rate on Plateau was used as our learning rate scheduler reduces the learning rate by factor of 0.5 when no improvement is made in the validation loss for 2 epochs.
 * Early Stopping - stopping when we don't improve for 5 epochs.

 ### Results
+After trying different models and architectures, we managed to get satisfying results where the model shown above was our winner.
-We got around **94% average F1 score** on the validation and test sets, which is very good.
+We got around **94% average F1 score** on the validation and test sets.
+(The confusion matrix and the classification report are too big to fit here, but you can see them on the notebook that is in the repository)

 #### Accuracy Over Epochs